 The workday of a nurse is constantly changing, offering a variety of tests and rewards.
 No two patients are alike.
 No two days are alike.
 But every day nurses make a difference in their patients’ lives.
 There’s always a new challenge to experience and something new to learn.

 If you have the desire to make a difference, becoming a Practical Nurse is life-changing.
 Nurses are constantly learning and encountering new situations.
 Attending the nursing program raises your confidence and gives you focus and drive.
 Time and again students walk into the classroom on the first day shy and uncertain.
-By graduation, they’ve become confident and independent, ready to take on a new role and find amazing opportunities.
+But by graduation, they’ve become confident and independent, ready to take on a new role and find amazing opportunities.
 Nursing is more than a career; it defines you.

 If you’re looking for a dynamic career that features growth, learning opportunities, and teamwork, check out our Practical Nursing program today!